da-luce/ece4760_final_project/webpage/index.md

 Initially software logic for interfacing with the stepper motor via PIO state machines and with the ToF sensor were developed.
 Using the list of MACROs and functions provided in ECE4760's motor_library.h file, the direction and pace of the motor was continuously updated via an interrupt service routine.
 Because the interrupt handler was called after the stepper motor executed a command, it was also a suitable function for processing the distance measurements produced by the ToF sensor.

 Extraction of ToF sensor measurements on the VL53L5CX was achieved by adapting open-source Arduino libraries for the sensor.
 These libraries allowed for distance and signal strength measurements.
 Originally, an attempt was made to adapt the relevant functions of the libraries to make them compatible with the RP2040 – ideally, only the I2C Read and Write functions would have had to be modified to ensure compatibility of all other functions with the Pico.
-Upon further investigation, it was determined that the call stack of the relevant functions for our ToF sensor project was far too complex, and a more sensible solution included the integration of an Arduino DUE into our hardware setup.
+After further analysis of the library, it was determined that the call-stack of the relevant Arduino functions for our ToF sensor project was too complex.
+A superior solution included the integration of an Arduino DUE into our hardware setup.
 Measurements from the ToF sensor were ultimately extracted by the Arduino DUE and transported to the RP2040 via UART communication protocol.

-These two software components were essential for operating the ToF sensor and stepper motor, forming a strong base for our project.
+These two software components formed a strong foundation for our ToF sensor project.
 The pin-out diagram of the sensor below illustrates the hardware interface that allows for the I2C communication with the Arduino DUE.
 Most notably, SDA and SCL pins allow for the I2C communication:

 <p align="center">
     <img src="tof_sensor.png" alt="ToF Sensor" width="400" />
 </p>

-Additionally, the mechanical structure of the PicoScope was constructed to allow for accuracy, stability, and precision.
+Additionally, the mechanical structure of the PicoScope was constructed to achieve accuracy and stability in measurement.
 The stepper motor was connected to a coupler and 8mm shaft - this made up the rotating structure of the ToF sensor allowing for complete 2-D scans.
-Then, a mount for the ToF sensor was connected to the shaft, and a lego structure housed the system providing extra stability and robustness.
+Then, a mount for the ToF sensor was connected to the shaft, and a lego structure housed the system providing extra stability.
 Moreover, an optical interrupter was integrated into the mechanical assembly to provide a reference point for the sensor's angle.
 Before scanning, the sensor was "zeroed" at the optical interrupter, providing an accurate angle reference for ToF distance and signal rate measurements.
 Below are images of the mechanical assembly:

 <p align="center">
     <img src="mech1.jpeg" alt="Top-down view of optical interrupter" width="400" />